 Functional, builder-grade stairs—stairs that exist only to move people up and down, with zero concern for aesthetics—can be improved with carpeting.
 It is difficult to fix unattractive stairs because they do not lend themselves to painting.
 Carpet works wonders on stairs like this.

 Where carpeted stairs really excel is in houses that have noisy stairs.
 This noise is often caused by young children.
 And once young kids learn all about the staircase, they will use them relentlessly.
 Or it might be that the stair materials are too thin to adequately absorb sounds.
 Rather than replacing risers and treads or limiting the kids, it's often easier to carpet the stairs.

 Waterfall is considered to be the faster method of installing carpet on stairs and uses only one strip of carpeting.

 After cutting a strip of the carpet the width of the stairs, you start at the bottom and work upward.
 If you know what a stair runner is, it's much like this—a continuous strip of carpet.
-You can only use this method if your stairs have no nosing (a section of the tread that protrudes beyond the riser).
+We only recommend this method on staircases that do not have nosing (a section of the tread that protrudes beyond the riser).

 Cap-and-band is also called wrapped nose.
 Each stair receives two separate sections of the carpet: one for the tread, another for the riser.

 The tread carpet butts up against the tread and then wraps down and around the stair nose.
 Then another piece is added for the riser.
 More laborious than the waterfall technique, for novices it can produce a cleaner, crisper look because you don't have to deal with trying to tighten up uncooperative carpeting.
 Essentially, the cut pieces do the tucking for you.